 - Your growth is stagnant; you aren’t learning.

-- You are having nightmares about the situation.
+- Having nightmares about the situation.

 With self documentation, you can notice when these things are happening, note them, and look back to see how often life is trying to send you a message about your current state of being.
 Self documentation helps you recognize the pattern much sooner instead of going for months and months with a situation that isn’t serving you.

 Sometimes life gives us even more harsh reasons to move on to the next phase; the next chapter.
 This can mean ending a friendship; a relationship; or a marriage.
 It can mean getting fired.
 An illness or death of a loved one.
 It can mean destruction or an accident.
-These disastrous endings will eventually morph into a new beginning, a new phase of life for us.
+These seemingly disastrous endings will eventually morph into a new beginning, a new phase of life for us.

 Have you ever had life give you a kick in the butt to make a change and move on?